• Skip to main content

 Taxus Yew Shrub – A Complete Guide To Yew Bushes

-Last Updated on June 14, 2019 by Lisa Page
+Last Updated on August 20, 2022 by Lisa Page

 SHARES

-Guide to Yew ShrubsA great shrub for entranceways, garden borders, paths, mass planting, and specimen gardening, Taxus yews are highly popular for their drought resistance.
+A great shrub for entranceways, garden borders, paths, mass planting, and specimen gardening, Taxus yews are highly popular for their drought resistance.
 In addition, their tolerance to repeated trimming makes them easy to care for.

-These bushes mature to a height of about 5 feet in height and a width of about 10 feet.
-They can be pruned into the desired size depending on the location.
-Yews are slow growing and can be easily sheared into different shapes and are often used as hedges.
-Ease of care and high adaptability makes this shrub popular in different areas in the United States.
+Yews are slow-growing and can be easily sheared into different shapes, and are often used as hedges.
+Ease of care and high adaptability makes this shrub popular in various areas in the United States.

 There are various types of yew shrubs available to interested gardeners to choose from for growing in different locations.
-Whether grown as an evergreen shrub, flowering plant or landscape bush, Taxus yew shrubs add a touch of beauty and grace to any area.
+Whether grown as an evergreen shrub, flowering plant, or landscape bush, Taxus yew shrubs add a touch of beauty and grace to any area.

 Here are some of the more popular varieties of yew shrubs: